 1. Rock Creek Fire

 On July 28, 1939, flames overran a fire crew of the Civilian Conservation Corps as they retreated from a fire in steep rugged terrain on the Toiyabe National Forest in northern Nevada.
-The Rock Creek Fire was the first recorded firefighting fatality occurring in sagebrush fuel.

-Lessons learned from the Rock Creek Fire played a role in the development of the first formal tactical training for firefighting crews, created an early recognition regarding the importance of physical fitness, and was the first time a fire qualification and experience system was recommended.
+Lessons learned from the Rock Creek Fire played a role in the development of the first formal tactical training for firefighting crews, creating an early recognition regarding the importance of physical fitness, and was the first time a fire qualification and experience system was recommended.

 Learn more about the Rock Creek Fire: